 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with most recent average redox potential loss at 5cm of 40%.
+The freshwater pearl mussel habitat during June and July 2009 surveys.
+There were redox potential measurements taken in October 2009, and average loss at 5cm was 22.7%.
 Geist & Auerswald (2007) found that average redox potential loss at 5cm of less that 20% was required for juvenile survival.
-Hence the siltation levels in the Mountain Catchment are currently unfavourable.
-The level of mobilized silt is the most likely cause of the high adult death rate also.
+Thus the Kerry Blackwater catchment fails the target for silt levels in 2009.

-Figure 4.16 illustrates the results from this assessment in the broader catchment.
-In the Mountain catchment, the silt plume was recorded as not significant in 3 locations and moderate in 1 location assessed.
+Figure 4.13 illustrates the results from this assessment in the broader catchment.
+On the Kerry Blackwater river, the silt plume was recorded as: not significant at 6 locations; moderate at 24 locations; and significant at 11 locations.
+At one site, a plume was not recorded.

-Figure 4.16 Silt plume survey results
+Figure 4.13 Silt plume survey results